azamatbekmuratov/product/README.md

 1. Set in application.yml parameter api.review IP address of Review service host instead of localhost
 2. Type in terminal make build-run

+## How to run tests using Makefile

+1. Review must to be up for this API test
+2. Type in terminal make test

 ## How to use it
 ### Products with review